johnfrades/sudoku/README.md

     | 4 4 4 |
     | 4 4 4 |

-- When the user enters a value in `Block 3`, we get all the values in the whole `Block 3`, and check for duplicate values in the block.
-If there's a duplicate value, we get the `row` and `column` index of both duplicated values and we mark it `blockError: true`
-- After that, we get all the sudoku data that has error `hasError: true`, we then get which block is that data belongs to, then we do validation on those blocks for duplicate values in the block, mark it `blockError: true` if theres a duplicate
+- Once the user enter's a value, we get all the sudoku data that has error `hasError: true`, we then get which block is that data belongs to, then we do validation on those blocks for duplicate values in the block, mark it `blockError: true` if theres a duplicate
 - And we do validation now on Row and Columns on each sudoku data that has errors, if there's a duplicate value detected, mark it `rowColError: true` else if no duplicate, mark it `rowColError: false`